crj0139/BinMaster/README.md

 ```
 Where <feature_type> is the feature generally in column 3 of a .gff file.

-For example, running BinMaster on this .gff file:
+For example, running Gen-Bin on this .gff file:
 ```
 chr1    .       contig  1       69837        .       .       .
 ID=xyz
 chr1    maker   gene    18497   19129   .       +       .
 ID=xyz